US Government Team Lands in Nigeria After Trump’s Threat Over Religious Persecution, Video Emerges

 Tinubu’s administration confirmed talks with US lawmakers on Nigeria–US relations and shared security priorities.

-US congressional delegation visited Nigeria to discuss counter-terrorism, regional stability, and security partnership.
+Donald Trump's US congressional delegation visits Nigeria to discuss counter-terrorism, regional stability, and a security partnership.
 Photo credit: Andrew Harnik/GettyImages

 Source: Twitter